The Pomodoro Technique: Boosting Homework Productivity

 Take a 5-Minute Short Break

-When the timer rings, stop working.
-Completely.
-A proper break means stepping away from the task — not checking a related source, not re-reading your notes.
+When the timer rings, stop working completely.
 Stand up, stretch, get water.
 The break is not wasted time; it’s the mechanism that makes the next Pomodoro more effective.

 5